florentpoujol/Daneel/readme.md

 **ScriptedBehaviors**

-If you want to add one scriptedBehavior, set the variable "scriptedBehavior" with the script name or asset as value.
+If you want to add one scriptedBehavior, set the variable `scriptedBehavior` with the script name or asset as value.
-If you want to create one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an 's' at the end) with a table as value.
+If you want to create one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
 This table may contains the scripts name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
 Existing ScriptedBehaviors may also be set via their name or alias.

 ## Raycasting

-GameObject who have the "CastableGameObject" ScriptedBehavior are known as **castable gameObjects**.
+GameObject who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
 The **RaycastHit** object stores the information regarding the collision between a ray and a gameObject.
 It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *component*.

-The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which if empty if no gameObjects have been hit).
+The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which wil be empty if no gameObjects have been hit).

 ## Events